scalabridgelondon/curriculum/curriculum/section-1-outline.md

   - Use names to build more complex pictures

 - The Substitution Model of Evaluation
+  - Describe substitution
+  - Show how expressions can be evaluated by substitution
+  - Define side effects in terms of substitution
+  - Show how side effects can be used to investigate order of evaluation

 - Methods
+  - Defining methods
+  - Substitution model for methods

 - Structural Recursion over the Natural Numbers